MolotovCherry/anime-schedule-rs/README.md

 // this api follows a builder pattern, and follows their api
 // it should be relatively intuitive to use
 ```

+Warning: This crate may change api between versions before 1.0 as the api is fleshed out.

 If you see any bugs, please report them.
 Mostly these may be instances "null" appears in the api but was assumed to always exist in the deserialized types.
 While this was quickly tested with a bit of data to hopefully get a complete picture, this is not guaranteed to be always correct.
 Other than that, it should be feature complete and working.